-If you want to regain the ability to walk after stroke, the first thing you will need to do is strengthen your legs.
+If you want to regain the ability to walk after stroke, one of the first things you will need to do is strengthen your legs.
 Fortunately, lower limb stroke rehab techniques can help you accomplish this.

 To promote proper gait recovery, no single strategy will suffice.
 Rather, the most effective treatment uses a combination of approaches.